Companies that use Wiz

 Analyzed and validated by Henley Wing Chiu

-Wiz We detected 1,366 customers using Wiz, 92 companies that churned or ended their trial, and 80 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (19%) and the most common company size is 51-200 employees (20%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+Wiz We detected 1,651 companies using Wiz, 92 companies that churned, and 78 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (18%) and the most common company size is 51-200 employees (20%).
+We find new customers by monitoring new entries and modifications to company DNS records.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date